Here are the guidelines and recommendations to design, develop, test, and deploy WSO2 integration solutions:

 Implementing enterprise integration patterns (EIPs)

-For information on how you can simulate patterns from the Enterprise Integration Patterns catalog using various constructs of WSO2 Enterprise Integrator, see Enterprise Integration Patterns with WSO2 Enterprise Integrator.
+See Enterprise Integration Patterns with WSO2 Enterprise Integrator on how to simulate the patterns in the Enterprise Integration Patterns catalog using various constructs of WSO2 Enterprise Integrator.

 Creating a tooling project